eamonnaobrien/Monomial/README.md

 The code is based on the paper:

-Z. B\'{a}cskai, D.L.
+Z. B'acskai, D.L.
 Flannery, and E.A.
 O'Brien.
 "Classifying finite monomial linear groups of prime degree".
 Preprint 2020.

 ===========================